 For additional information, please see the Coastal Commission’s Hollister Ranch website or the State Coastal Conservancy’s Hollister Ranch website.

 If you would like to be included on the State Coastal Conservancy email list for the public access planning process, please email Trish.Chapman@scc.ca.gov

 Hollister Ranch Informational Update

-Below are slides that accompanied a presentation by Joseph Porter and Philip Schlatter at the April 2019 Commission meeting.
-The presentation highlights some of fabulous survey and drone work our staff performed in late 2018 and early 2019.
+In April 2019, Commission staff provided an informational update about public access and Hollister Ranch.
+Below are the slides that accompanied the staff presentation.
+The presentation highlights the fabulous survey and drone work our staff performed in late 2018 and early 2019.
 The presentations include information about the mean high tide line, drone imagery, and some of the products generated with Drone2Map photogrammetry software.
 Videos of drone flights and generated 3D Models are available through the Commission’s YouTube account and are at the bottom of this page.

 Frequently Asked Questions

 Answers to frequently asked questions about Hollister Ranch can be found below in both English and Spanish.